 6.30.2 Guidance to language users

+Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.30.5.

 Declare array bounds to fit the natural bounds of the problem.

 Declare interoperable arrays with the lower bound 0 so that the subscript values correspond between languages, where doing so reduces the overall amount of explicit subscript arithmetic.

-6.31 Structured Programming [EWD]
+6.31 Unstructured Programming [EWD]

 6.31.1 Applicability to language

+The vulnerability specified in TISO/UEC R 24772-1:2019 clause 6.31 applies to Fortran.

 As the first language to be formally standardized, Fortran has older constructs that allow an unstructured programming style to be employed.

 These features have been superseded by better methods.
 The Fortran standard continues to support these archaic forms to allow older programs to function.
 Some of them are obsolescent, which means that the processor is required to be able to detect and report their usage.